-I have personally practiced martial arts every day for 46 years.
-In that time, I studied a variety of different martial arts and styles – it is not important to name the arts I studied.
-What IS important is how these different martial arts affected my health, and why I now choose to practice Chen style tai chi exclusively.
+I have practiced martial arts daily for more than 50 years.
+In that time, I studied a variety of different martial arts and styles.
+It is not important to name the arts I studied.
+What is important is how these different martial arts affected my health, and why I now choose to practice Chen style tai chi exclusively.

-Also, I have been a Doctor of Chiropractic since 1980, and practiced my healing expertise worldwide.
+Also, I was a Doctor of Chiropractic for many years, and practiced my healing expertise worldwide.
 So enough to say, I have considerable knowledge, experience, and actual training that I consider myself an authority on this subject.

-The mentality I have come across regarding this is, that when we are young, it is important to train hard, fast, push ourselves to the limit, and basically beat ourselves up – “no pain no gain” attitude… and that somehow this is good for us.
-And then, when older (magic age seems to be around 50), to realize that we can not train like that any more because of all the built up injuries, and THEN start looking for things like tai chi so we can continue training, and to use it for healing old injuries from all the good old hard training!
+The mentality I have come across regarding this is, that when we are young, it is important to train hard, fast, push ourselves to the limit, and basically beat ourselves up – the “no pain no gain” attitude.
+And that somehow this is good for us.
+And then, when older (the magic age seems to be around 50), to realize that we can not train like that any more because of all the built up injuries, and we then start looking for things like tai chi so we can continue training, and to use it for healing old injuries from all the good old hard training.

 What constitutes healthy martial art training?
 Do we consider that we would like to practice all of our lives?

-I know I am going to piss off a lot of martial artists with this article.
-But thats OK… Because I know that tomorrow morning I am going to wake up early, very early, pain free, and go outside and practice this martial art that I love so much, and each day, continue to feel better and better…
+I know I am going to upset a lot of martial artists with this article.
+But thats OK.
+Because I know that tomorrow morning I am going to wake up very early, pain free, and go outside and practice this martial art that I love so much, and each day, continue to feel better and better…

 For more on this subject, and why tai chi is so good for health and longevity, please read some of the other articles posted on my site.
 It is explained clearly.

 I write this not to infuriate other martial arts enthusiasts.
 I write this because I would like to see all martial artists be able to practice for their whole lifetime in a healthy way, free of pain and injuries!